nest/nest-simulator/doc/htmldoc/nest_behavior/running_simulations.rst

 :ref:`random seeds <random_numbers>`!

-The following example performs simulations of a single neuron driven by a Poisson spike train using different seeds and output files for each run:
+The following example performs simulations of a single neuron driven by a Poisson :hxt_ref:`spike train` using different seeds and output files for each run:

 ::